googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/deploy.md

 ### Build and Push Evaluator

 Although using an Evaluator is out of scope for this document, we still need to set up a default Evaluator for Open Match.
-This tutorial comes packaged with a default Evaluator (see [TUTORIALROOT]/evaluator).
-Please run the below steps to build this evaluator and push its image to the configured image registry.
+This tutorial comes packaged with a default Evaluator (see ```$TUTORIALROOT/evaluator```).
+Please run the below steps from ```$TUTORIALROOT``` to build this Evaluator and push its image to the configured image registry.

 ```
 # Build the Evaluator image.
-docker build -t $REGISTRY/mm101-tutorial-evaluator .
+docker build -t $REGISTRY/mm101-tutorial-evaluator evaluator/.

 # Push the Evaluator image.
 docker push $REGISTRY/mm101-tutorial-evaluator